appuv/ToyWeatherPrediction/README.md

 The problem was to develop a toy weather predictor which can generate weather conditions for a given location for a given time.

 This can be achieved in multiple ways,
-1. Find out the Fluid Mechanics and Phyics equations for prediction.
+1. Find out the Fluid Mechanics and Physics equations for prediction.
 2. Collect historical data and observe the change in weather based on parameters like latitude, time etc..
 3. ....(probably more)

-The first approach is purely a mathematical substitution, whcich may need consideration of large number of parameters (say 40 variables in an equation).
+The first approach is purely a mathematical substitution, which may need consideration of large number of parameters (say 40 variables in an equation).
-The seconed approach is more of solving the problem with some Machine Learning.
+The second approach is more of solving the problem with some Machine Learning.

 #### The ML approach